-Investigations Units: 2 This course provides information on conducting inspections, identifying
+Investigations Units: 2

+This course provides information on conducting inspections, identifying hazards and addressing violations, performing a fire investigation to determine preliminary cause and securing the incident scene and preserving evidence.

 Limitation on enrollment: Must meet the educational requirements for Fire Fighter II as stated in the California State Fire Training certification track.